Benunc/scripturememory/README.md

 - TypeScript
 - Chakra UI for styling
 - Vite for building
-- React Router for navigation
+- React Router for navigation.

 ### Backend
 - Cloudflare Workers